karmab/kcli/README.rst

 you can check klist.py in the extra directory and use it as a dynamic inventory for ansible.

-The script uses sames conf as kcli ( and as such defaults to local hypervisor if no configuration file is found)
+The script uses sames conf as kcli (and as such defaults to local hypervisor if no configuration file is found)

-vm will be grouped by plan, or put in the kvirt group if they dont belong to any plan.
+VM will be grouped by plan, or put in the kvirt group if they dont belong to any plan.

-Interesting thing is that the script will try to guess the type of vm based on its template, if present, and populate ansible\_user accordingly
+Interesting thing is that the script will try to guess the type of VM based on its template, if present, and populate ansible\_user accordingly